Sigmarik/patcher/RESULTS.md

 Both programs were compiled with the same version of GCC with the exact same flag (except one -D which defines program type, as this difference is measured).

 Screen size = 800 x 600

-Mandelbrot set with 256 iterations, kill distance of 10

-Magnification = 1 / (0.5 + 500) (central zoom with X size of the screen translating to 3 scene units with default ( = 1) magnification)

-X pan = -1.48

-Experiment set indicator: color of the fog (proven not to affect performance)
+Foreground and background files are located in folder 'assets/images/' and named accordingly

 128 rendering ticks per draw tick

 ## Results
-Single-register RPS (renders per second): 3-4 (was assumed to be 4 +- 1 in calculations)
+Single-register RPS (renders per second): 78 (varying from 76 to 80)

-SIMD RPS (renders per second): stable 23 (23.5 +- 0.5)
+SIMD RPS (renders per second): stable 365 (varying from 340 to 382).

 ## Result processing
-SIMD increased performance of the program by around 6.3 +- 1.7 times.
+SIMD has increased performance of the program by 4.25 - 5.03 times.